-The Group applied for the first-time AASB 1060 General Purpose Financial Statements - Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities, which is effective for annual periods beginning on or after 1 July 2021.
-The Group has not early adopted any other standards, interpretations or amendments that have been issued but are not yet effective.
+The Group applied for the first-time certain standards and amendments, which are effective for annual periods beginning on or after 1 July 2023.
+The Group has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.